1951 Oregon State Beavers football team: Week 9: Stanford Indians

 Program for the November 17 game at the No. 4-ranked Stanford Indians.

-On the heels of a thrilling win over Southern California the previous week, the Stanford Indians faced a potential "trap game" against the plucky Beavers of Oregon State — Stanford entered the game a 13-point favorite with the gambling set.
-Fortunately for the tribe, motivation was provided by a Pacific Coast Conference title and bid to the 1952 Rose Bowl game that awaitedshould they post a ninth consecutive win.
+On the heels of a win over Southern California the previous week, the Stanford Indians faced a potential "trap game" against the Beavers of Oregon State — Stanford entered the game a 13-point favorite with the gambling set.
+Fortunately for the tribe, motivation was provided by a Pacific Coast Conference title and bid to the 1952 Rose Bowl game that awaited should they post a ninth consecutive win.

 Oregon State played Stanford tough in the first half, matching an 11-play, 55-yard touchdown drive by the home team with a 71-yard drive of their own, climaxed by a 24-yard touchdown pass out of the single wing from quarterback Gene Morrow to end Dwayne Helbig.
 The teams went to the locker room for halftime intermission tied 7–7, with the Beavers, the largest offensive team in the Pacific Coast Conference, hopeful of pulling off the upset.

 Instead, OSC found themselves on the receiving end of a butt-kicking, as Stanford poured on three quick touchdowns in the third quarter — the first following a fumble recovery deep in the Beavers' end, the second off an errant Dave Mann pass, and the third shortly after another bad Beaver pass.
 The visitors managed to cut the lead to 28–14 with a hard Sam Baker run in a fourth-and-goal situation.
 The Indians tacked on a final touchdown with just 10 seconds remaining in the game after a dispiriting 75-yard drive.

 Stanford outplayed Oregon State in every facet, out-gaining the Beavers 243 yards to 140 on the ground, and 176 to 92 in the air.
 The Beavers were just 7-for-24 with 3 interceptions passing the ball.

 The delighted crowd, estimated at 40,000, was about double the number expected for a typical Oregon State contest, according to one local journalist.
 He neatly summarized the blowout: "Although the big and eager Beavers were rough and large physically, they lacked Stanford's nimbleness both of foot and brain — and when it came to pass defense, at times they made at times they made quarterback Gary Kerkorian and end Bill McColl look like the All-American battery they are."